Dixiana (band)

 Dixiana was an American country music band.
-Founded in 1986, the band was composed of five members: brothers Mark (bass guitar, vocals) and Phil Lister (guitar, vocals), Randall Griffith (keyboards), Colonel Shuford (drums), and Cindy Murphy (lead vocals).
+Founded in 1986 the band was composed of five members: brothers Mark (bass guitar, vocals) and Phil Lister (guitar, vocals), Randall Griffith (keyboards), Colonel Shuford (drums), and Cindy Murphy (lead vocals).

-Signed to Epic Records in 1992, they released their self-titled debut album that year.
+They were signed to Epic Records in 1992 and they released their self-titled debut album in the same year.
 It produced three singles, two of which charted on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 The album received a C− rating from Entertainment Weekly, who described it as "generic country-pop" but highlighted lead vocalist Murphy as a "strong suit".
 A fourth single, "Now You're Talkin'", was released in 1993.
 Joseph Stanley of Cash Box praised it as a "fresh and fun cut".

-Mark and Phil Lister have since co-founded a recording studio called Dixiana Music.
+Mark and Phil Lister co-founded a recording studio called Dixiana Music since the album was released.